isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-19-post-Cucumber.md

 <section>
 	<h4>Harvesting:</h4>
 <p>Plants can be harvested for fruits around three months after sowing.
-The best time to harvest the fruit is in the early morning, before 9am.</p>
+The best time to harvest the fruit is in the early morning, before 9am. </p>
-<p>Tomatoes are generally harvested when ripe, however unripe tomatoes can also be eaten after they have been thoroughly cooked.
-Ripe tomatoes are shiny, glossy, and will no longer have green spots.
-They should be easy to pop off the stem with a gentle twist.
-Seeds can be used from ripe fruit for immediate planting.</p>
+<p>Cucumbers meant to be eaten raw are best harvested when immature.
+Immature fruits are dark green and are best harvested after most of the spines have smoothened out.
+Take note that some cucumber varieties (like Japanese Cucumbers) never truly lose their spines and need to be smoothened out or peeled to be safely eaten.</p>
+<p>Ripe fruits are yellowish or fully yellow and tend to be bitter.
+Some varieties, like the Old Cucumber used for soups, are harvested ripe.</p>
+<p>Regularly harvest the mature and immature fruit to encourage the plant to keep producing. </p>
+<p>The plant will continuously produce fruit for about 6 months to a year before declining.</p>
 <br>
 </section>